Jake and His Cake

 - Chef's hat (optional)

-The children will pretend to take a cake to a lake and practice saying words that rhyme with cake, such as bake, make, take, and lake.
+Tell the children that they will pretend to take a cake to a lake as they recognize and produce words that rhyme with cake, such as bake, make, take, and lake.

-- Choose a child to play the role of Jake and wear the "Jake" name tag.
+- Choose a child to play the role of Jake and wear the “Jake” name tag (see below).

 - Repeat the story as many times as desired, allowing other children to play the role of Jake.